4,000 Years, Not 400!

 Sunni Ali Ber was the first King of the Songhay Empire (1375 – 1591 AD) as he seized control of former Mali strongholds using his powerful military.
 Songhay eventually became the largest empire in pre-colonial West Africa encompassing most of the former Ghana and Mali Empires and eastward including present day western Niger.

 (7) City of Timbuktu

 The city of Timbuktu was an important center of commerce and education during the Mali and Songhay Empires.
-Timbuktu was the location of the University of Sankore (pictured above) which was famous throughout the Muslim world.
+Timbuktu was the location of the University of Sankore founded in 988 AD (pictured above) which was famous throughout the Muslim world.
 National Geographic estimates that 700,000 manuscripts which are hundreds of years old have survived in present day private libraries in Timbuktu calling them “significant repositories of scholarly production in West Africa and the Sahara”.